tyronfonseca/tyronfonseca/README.md

 # Hi, I'm Tyron Fonseca

-I'm junior developer currently trying to learn new things and I'm looking for new opportunities!
+I like to do Android and Web Apps.

 > To be conscious that you are ignorant of the facts is a great step to knowledge ― Benjamin Disraeli